This article explains the steps you can take to turn on or off “Ask me what to do with each download” in the Microsoft Edge browser.

 On the Settings -> System and performance settings pane, under the Downloads section, toggle the button on the tile that says “Ask me what to do with each download” to On or Off.

-If off, Edge will not ask you what to do with each download.
+Edge will not ask you what to do with each download if off.
 However, if enabled, the Edge will always prompt you on what to do with each download.

-Always ask me if I want to save a file or open it without saving it in Edge
+Always ask me if I want to save or open a file without saving it in Edge.

 Alternatively, users can use the Windows registry to turn on or off Edge, always asking before downloading files from the internet.